ulises-c/OnShape-DocuReader/README.md

 ## 📄 License

-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.
+This project is current not under a license.
+See the [LICENSE](LICENSE) file for details.

 ## 🆘 Support